-Collaboration will take place as needed between general education teachers, special education teachers, principal, school tutor, and counselor to determine which strategies will be used to work on objectives not mastered for identified students.
+Collaboration will take place as needed between general education teachers, special education teachers, principal, counselor, and the school tutor to determine which strategies will be used to work on objectives not mastered for identified students.

 JMS has one mental health specialist, a resource officer, and truancy officer to improve students' skills outside the academic subject areas.